cosinekitty/sapphire/Glee.md

 the particle must move.
 No matter where the particle is, Glee calculates its velocity vector and uses it to update the particle's position vector.

+### Outputs

+The outputs are available in two different forms, for convenience:

+1. Three separate monophonic output ports for X, Y, and Z respectively.
+2. A polyphonic port P that represents the vector (X, Y, Z) using 3 channels.

 ### Knobs

 **SPEED**: This knob allows varying how fast the simulation runs.